 Eating & drinking through this hip northeast arr. can’t be accomplished in a weekend, it is literally the hottest area going, especially for the natural wine scene.

-If you only have 24 hours in Paris, these three natural wine bars are a must.
+If you only have 24 hours in Paris, these natural wine bars are a must.
 FYI that by law all wine bars must sell food with alcohol.

 Michael Gulotta’s new restaurant, Southeast Asia by way of Southeast Louisiana, Sister to @mophonola